stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 ## Subscribing to Kubernetes resources from a Git repository

-In the following example, you create a channel that connects to a Git repository and subscribes to a sample nginx deployment `examples/git-channel/sample-deployment.yaml` YAML file.
+In the following example, you create a channel that connects to a Git repository and subscribes to a sample nginx deployment `examples/git-channel/sample-deployment.yaml` YAML file:

 1. Clone this `multicloud-operators-subscription` Git repository.
-1. Run the following command to create a `kuberesources`namespace:
+1. Run the following command to create a `kuberesources` namespace:

    ```shell
    kubectl apply -f ./examples/git-channel/10-namespace.yaml